-Any interested person, firm, or corporation may file a written entry of appearance and notice of intervention, in duplicate, or other appropriate pleading by July 1, 1988.

-Any person, firm, or corporation may also file comments, suggestions, or modifications to the proposed rules, attached to this decision as Appendix A, by July 1, 1988.
+The Commission gives notice that public rulemaking hearings on the rules proposed by Decision No. C88-664 and again proposed in this decision and order as Exhibit 1, will be held on July 11 and 12, 1988, 9:00 a.m., Commission Hearing Room, Office Level 2, 1580 Logan Street, Denver, Colorado 80203.
+Any interested person, firm, or corporation may file a written entry of appearance and notice of intervention, in duplicate, or other appropriate pleading to be a party in this Case No. 6685 by July 1, 1988.
+Any person, firm, or corporation may also file comments, suggestions, or modifications to the proposed rules attached to this decision as Exhibit 1, and attached to Decision No. C88-664 as Appendix A, by July 1, 1988.
 Modifications to the proposed rules must be filed in the legislative drafting format required by the Colorado General Assembly for proposed legislation.
-A proposed fiscal impact statement is attached as Appendix B.
+A proposed fiscal impact statement is attached as Exhibit 2.